maryam-ataei/CS542_Book-em/README.md

 ## Abstract

-"Book ‘em" is a modern, web-based Movie Ticket Booking System aimed at enhancing the experience of purchasing movie tickets across various cinemas.
+"Book ‘em" is a web-based Movie Ticket Booking System aimed at enhancing the experience of purchasing movie tickets across various cinemas.
 This system simplifies the process of movie selection, seat booking, and payment, providing a seamless user experience for moviegoers.
 By leveraging HTML, CSS, and JavaScript for the front-end, with Python and Flask managing the backend, integrated with an Oracle database, the system ensures a robust and responsive user interface.

 ## Features

-- **Movie Discovery**: Easily find upcoming movies in a specific city or by name.
+- **Movie Discovery**: Find upcoming movies in a specific city or by name.
 - **User Accounts**: Register and manage user profiles with distinct permissions for admins and general users.
 - **Seat Booking**: View available seats, book tickets, and manage reservations.
-- **Payment Processing**: Secure and efficient checkout with loyalty point integration.
 - **Admin Controls**: Manage events, venues, seating arrangements, and movie listings.

 ##Technologies Used